I love working with women; homeopathy is a beautiful way of enhancing our well-being because it is not invasive and it respects our cyclical nature.

 All women carry in their womb their own wounds plus the collective grief of the feminine.

-That is because men's sexuality has become the default sexuality.
+That is because men's sexuality has become what people default to.
 Young people get their sex education through pornography and most adults get their further sex education through porn too.

 Consent, boundaries and safety work hand in hand with pleasure.
 This is how a woman connects with her wild self (as in free from conditionings) and becomes able to melt into receptivity and surrender.